Major Requirements

 - PSYCH 328-0 Brain Damage and the Mind

-- PSYCH 330-0-1 Topics in Neuroscience Brain and Language, this course substitutes for Cognitive Science 210.
+- PSYCH 330-0-1 Topics in Neuroscience Brain and Language, this course substituted for Cognitive Science 210 (prior to Fall 2024) but no longer does.

-- PSYCH 391-0 Advanced Seminar in Cognition or Neuroscience as approved by Director of Undergraduate Studies.
-Please provide a syllabus for one of these seminars for consideration.
+- PSYCH 391-0 Advanced Seminar in Cognition or Neuroscience Allowed sections include: 1.
+Left Brain, Right Brain; 2.
+Creative Problem Solving; and 3.
+Language and the Mind.
+Please provide a syllabus for other sections of these seminars for consideration.

 - PSYCH 392-0 Allowed sections include 1.
 Psychoneuroimmunology and 2.
 Emotional Brain.
 Please provide a syllabus for other sections of these seminars for consideration.